 All web hosting plans have different features and offer different levels of resources.
 How do you select the right plan for you?
-A shared hosting plan is by far the most popular one as it is affordable and suitable for most websites.
+A Shared hosting plan is by far the most popular one as it is affordable and suitable for most websites.
 With thousands of web hosts competing for your business and endless offers of unlimited bandwidth and disk space, the new or less experienced webmaster is usually be tempted to go with the lowest priced hosting they can find.

-You can start with the cheapest plan but usually, this will result in problems - slow page loading, downtime and general poor performance.
+You can start with the cheapest plan but usually, this will result in problems - slow page loading, downtime, and generally poor performance.
 Often, the cheapest hosting can be unreliable and will have very poor tech support.
 Purchasing cheap hosting from some web host you have never heard of before also involves some risk.
 These companies are often here today and gone tomorrow.
 Also, in order to offer something too good to be true, these businesses have to use cheap hardware and overload their servers with too many accounts in order to bring in enough money.
 We have all heard horror stories about someone's bad experience with some web hosting companies.
 So take our advice and spend a little extra, go with a reputable well-established company.

 There are many things to consider when choosing the right plan, and this can often be a difficult choice even for experienced webmasters.
 Let us first consider the three main types of web hosting plans:

 It is essential to know what features you need for your site and how demanding it can get in terms of resources consumption.
 If you are not certain, it is absolutely alright to start with a more limited plan and upgrading later after your site grows and gets more traffic.
 Just be sure that the plan you select offers the features your site requires.
 Some of the things you may need to consider: disk space, bandwidth, number of hosted domains and, possibly, number of subdomains and parked domains, versions of PHP, MySQL, and Perl.
 Will you need a dedicated IP address?
 You may want to allow multiple FTP users or you may need to create a number of email addresses.
 Will you need MySQL or PostgreSQL databases?
 If so, how many?

-Our Business Hosting servers are very fast and limited to not more than 50 accounts on each server.
-This plan has no limits on: Hosted Domains/Parked Domains/Subdomains/FTP users/Databases/ or Mail accounts.
+Our Business Hosting servers are very fast and have fewer users per server.
+This plan has no limits on Hosted Domains/Parked Domains/Subdomains/FTP users/Databases/ or Mail accounts.
 It also provides high priority support as well as higher limits on outgoing email.

 VPS stands for a Virtual Private Server.
 This refers to the partitioning of a physical server into multiple servers where each one acts just like a dedicated server, each has its own operating system and can be rebooted separately.
 These operating systems receive a specific share of the resources of the physical server; and they are isolated from each other – if one VPS experiences problems or tries to use too much memory or CPU resources, it has no effect on the others.

-A dedicated server is the most powerful option and is suitable for the most demanding websites.
-One major advantage of a dedicated server you should be aware of is the ability to upgrade certain features.
+A Dedicated server is the most powerful option and is suitable for the most demanding websites.
+One major advantage of a Dedicated server you should be aware of is the ability to upgrade certain features.
 Even if you outgrow your server, sometimes, it isn't necessary to move to a new server.
-With shared hosting you cannot buy additional features, you have to upgrade to a higher plan.
-With a fully dedicated server you are not so limited.
+With Shared Hosting you cannot buy additional features, you have to upgrade to a higher plan.
+With a fully Dedicated server, you are not so limited.
 You can buy the bandwidth you need.

 How do I know when I need to upgrade?

 Another way to know the time to upgrade is when you want something that isn't supported by your current hosting plan.
 Maybe you want to host a large number of domains in account, or you have more than one domain that needs a dedicated IP address, or perhaps you need a large number of email addresses, or you want to have streaming media on your site, or you want to use some script that has some special requirements - there are many possible reasons you may need to upgrade.

 What do I do when I need to upgrade?

-If you are upgrading your hosting here at Namecheap, submit a ticket with our Billing department, we will upgrade your account and assist you with transferring your sites.
+If you are upgrading your hosting here at Namecheap, submit a request to us and we will upgrade your account and assist you with transferring your sites.
 If you are transferring a hosting account to Namecheap, and your hosting provider uses cPanel, we can also assist you with transferring your sites.
 In this case, don't cancel your other account until your new one is activated and the transfer is complete.
 For specific information on how to transfer an existing hosting account to us, refer to this article.